sodabubblewine/sodabubblewine.github.io/README.md

 * Abi Daker (@abidaker) responded to my explanation of abstraction by way of predicate abstracts, concretion, and predicational compelteness.
 She provided me with some brilliant examples from her work on early art:
   > "early use of abstraction was paeolithic people creating different sets of symbols for different animal/bird species which were based around the creatures footprints.
 It comes up a lot in cave paintings" [1:11 AM - 4/20/25]

   > "other nice bit of symbolism is that arches in churches exist because early churches were tree glades and when they started to build dedicated spaces for ceremony/worship, they wanted to mimic the tree arches.
   >
-  > the domes are symbolic of teh sun, as well"[1:49 AM - 4/20/25]
+  > the domes are symbolic of the sun, as well"[1:49 AM - 4/20/25]

-* @ResonantPyre mentioned an interesting sounding book "Culture adn Society" by Raymond Williams.[2:15 PM - 4/13/25]
+* @ResonantPyre mentioned an interesting sounding book "Culture and Society" by Raymond Williams.[2:15 PM - 4/13/25]

 ### 2025 0420 1615
 This continues the work on my little lisp from [202504181456](#2025-0418-1456).

 Runic lists are the foreign companion to javascript's native strings.
 Just as strings can be concatenated together, so too can proper lists.
-One proper list is prepended to an other by an appropriate sequence of pairings by teh function designated by 'consOf'
+One proper list is prepended to an other by an appropriate sequence of pairings by the function designated by 'consOf'

 ```
 let prependedProperListOf = (properList1, properList2) =>